serain/crack-sec-eng-interviews/README.md

 ## Red Teaming

 All the basic red team stuff.
 Be capable of explaining a full attack chain, and give examples for each step.
-Explain C2 infrastructure, egressing...
+Explain C2 infrastructure, persistence, egress...

 ## Detection